 Whether a woman gets it from beans, fruits, vegetables, or grains – dietary fiber has been found to lower a woman’s risk for breast cancer, studies have found.

-A comprehensive study published by Maryam Farvid and team from Harvard T.H.
+A comprehensive study published by Maryam Farvid and a team from Harvard T.H.
 Chan School of Public Health in Boston studied data from 20 different trials involving millions of women.
-It revealed that a high total fiber consumption can lower risk of breast cancer by 8%, compared to low consumption of fiber.
+It revealed that high total fiber consumption can lower the risk of breast cancer by 8%, compared to low consumption of fiber.
 The study was published by the American Cancer Society in the journal Cancer.

-The researchers compared fiber consumption and types of fiber intake, and its link to breast cancer incidence rates in 17 cohort trials, one clinical trial, and two nested case trials.
+The researchers compared fiber consumption and types of fiber intake, and their link to breast cancer incidence rates in 17 cohort trials, one clinical trial, and two nested case trials.
 Results have shown that those who consumed the most fiber tend to have an 8% reduced risk of cancer.